List of Spider-Man: The Animated Series characters: Kraven the Hunter

 In this show, Sergei Kravinoff (voiced by Gregg Berger) has a more heroic personality than he did in the comics.
-He made his debut in the episode"Kraven the Hunter".
+He made his debut in the episode "Kraven the Hunter".
 He has a fiancée named Dr. Mariah Crawford.
 Sergei became Kraven the Hunter when Sergei saved Mariah from a group of jungle cats, and Sergei was seriously wounded.
 Crawford uses an immediate-health serum on him, given to her by a former colleague of hers who was mutated while missing in Africa, to save his life, which causes him to become insane, and giving him extraordinary strength and agility in the process.
 Mariah moved back to New York City to work on a cure for the serum but Sergei tracked her down, believing Crawford was cheating on him with another man.
 Mariah teamed up with Spider-Man to cure Sergei but Sergei even kidnapped Joseph Robbie Robertson, a friend of Spider-Man's, because Sergei believed Robertson was the man Mariah was cheating on him with.
-But Sergei was cured by the end of the episode by Spider-Man to prevent him from attacking innocent people.
+Sergei was cured by the end of the episode by Spider-Man to prevent him from attacking innocent people.

 In "Morbius", he makes a cameo when Mariah calls him from New York to Africa about Spider-Man having his disease mutated.
 In "Duel of the Hunters", a mutative disease turned Spider-Man into a spider-like monster which went on a Hulk-like rampage, and Kraven was sent to track him down.
 His hunt was initially interrupted by the Punisher, who wanted to kill Spider-Man, but they eventually worked together to track down Spider-Man and restore his human form.

 In "The Return of Kraven", he came back to New York to cure Mariah when Sergei gave the serum that made him become Kraven to his love because Mariah was dying from a disease that was plaguing Africa, turning her into Calypso.
 Sergei became Kraven again and tracked down Calypso throughout New York, with Spider-Man and newcomer superhero known as Black Cat on his tail, thinking he is Calypso.
-But when Empire State University students Debra Whitman and Flash Thompson figured out Calypso's DNA, in which it was female, Spider-Man and Black Cat figured out about this and heard Kraven's story.
+When Empire State University students Debra Whitman and Flash Thompson figured out Calypso's DNA, in which it was female, Spider-Man and Black Cat figured out about this and heard Kraven's story.
 The three of them teamed up and when they gave Calypso the curing serum, it only half-cured her, leaving her somewhere in between Dr. Mariah Crawford and Calypso.
 When Spider-Man wanted to cure her all the way back to Mariah, Mariah herself refused and she and Sergei ran off somewhere in an undisclosed location, where their fates are unknown.